neopragma/dnmusic/concept-euphonium.md

 - Glenn van Looy
 - Dave Werden

 In my opinion, these players are very close to the level of those listed above.
-Each is impressive in a many ways.
+Each is impressive in many ways.

 - David Childs
 - Emily Braverman